 - 3 tablespoon olive oil

-- 1 cup water, (more may be needed)
+- Around 1 cup water, (more or less may be needed)

 - Preheat the oven to 180 degrees Celsius and line an oven tray with baking paper or a silicone baking sheet.

 - Combine all the ingredients expect for the water in a bowl.
 Add in the water slowly, enough so that you have a spreadable paste.